-Society and technology is changing so quickly these days and so is the look, feel and functionality of the workplace.
+Society and technology are changing so quickly these days and so is the look, feel and functionality of the workplace.
 Because of this, more businesses are investing in adaptable and flexible workplace features so their businesses can grow and evolve to meet the changing face of business in the future.
 Because the workplace itself is a significant expense for a business, it’s essential to utilise the space as effectively as possible.

 Workspaces with integrated technology are also rising in popularity.
 Tech gadgets such as wireless charging, Google’s Chromecast and LiFi are just a few examples that could very quickly become office necessities.